themesberg/flowbite/content/getting-started/blazor.md

 </div>
 ```

+Now that you've set up Flowbite with Blazor you can explore the whole collection of UI components from the [Flowbite Library](https://flowbite.com/docs/getting-started/introduction/) or use the [Flowbite Blocks](https://flowbite.com/blocks/) collection to start building websites.

 ## Blazor starter project

 The open-source community created an [open-source Blazor starter project](https://github.com/themesberg/tailwind-blazor-starter) that you can clone and use as a starting point for building websites with Blazor, .NET, Tailwind CSS and Flowbite.

+There's also an official [Flowbite Blazor](https://github.com/themesberg/flowbite-blazor) UI library that the open-source community is working on which should be the native solution for Blazor and .NET applications.
+Contributions are more than welcome!